arlonproj/arlon/docs/design.md

 The cluster chart is a Helm chart that creates (and optionally applies) the manifests necessary to create a cluster and deploy desired configurations and applications to it.
 When a user uses Arlon to create and configure a cluster, he or she specifies a profile.
-The profile's cluster specification, bundle list and other settings are used to generate values for the chart, and the chart is deployed as a Helm release into the *arlon* namespace in the management cluster.
+The profile's clusterspec, bundle list and other settings are used to generate values for the chart, and the chart is deployed as a Helm release into the *arlon* namespace in the management cluster.